[Guide] Why you need sales enablement in your organization

 Here are 3 key tips to consider when implementing sales enablement:

-- Implement sales enablement when sales teams reach 10-15 reps or when a sales organization operates in multiple locations.
+• Implement sales enablement when sales teams reach 10-15 reps or a sales organization operates in multiple locations.

-- Design a content management strategy in order to maintain and develop consistent content.
-Creating and managing sales content is required by sales enablement platforms.
+• Design a content management strategy to maintain and develop consistent content.
+Sales enablement platforms require the creation and management of sales content.
 Without a dedicated content strategy, sales reps are abandoned.

 Choosing the right sales enablement tool is about working smarter, not harder.